 Table of Contents

-Entrepreneurs, marketers, enthusiasts, and believers created a blockchain hype due to Bitcoin’s popularity, its first use case.
-The hysteria reached its peak in late 2017 and slowed down afterward.
+Due to Bitcoin’s popularity, entrepreneurs, marketers, enthusiasts, and believers created a blockchain hype.
+The hysteria peaked in late 2017 and then slowed.

 Many believe it’s the solution for everything.
 The rise of new blockchain projects was seen in the past few years.
 The buzz continues to attract more investors thinking that they have found the latest digital gold.